gcftaskforce/kdb-api/README.md

 - Express proxied through Apache
 - PM2

-Everything runs on a virtual machine hosted on Google Cloud.
+Everything runs on a Debian virtual machine instance hosted on Google Cloud.

-Note that all application-related files are stored on a separately requisitioned disk mounted at ``/data``.
+Note that the applications (*kdb-api* and *kdb-site*) as well as the configuration files are stored on a separately requisitioned disk mounted at ``/data``.

-Google Cloud Datastore serves as the backend database.
-However, the API is the only component that interacts directly with the database.
+Google Cloud [Datastore](https://cloud.google.com/datastore/) serves as the backend database.
+The API is the only component that interacts directly with the database.

 Redis is used to store session state for authentication.
 Session state is shared between API and website components.